János Esterházy: Domestic policy

 Hungary supported the idea of a Slovak autonomist movement which was seen as a tool for weakening the State and facilitating the potential disintegration of Czechoslovakia.
-Successive Hungarian governments tried to influence the autonomists and to win them over to a pro-Hungarian re-orientation, but in this they were not successful in the long term.
-Esterházy also supported idea of Slovak autonomy and played the role of a mediator between the Hungarian government and Slovak People's Party (HSĽS).
+Successive Hungarian governments tried to influence the autonomists and to win them over to a pro-Hungarian re-orientation, but they were not successful in the long term.
+Esterházy also supported the idea of Slovak autonomy and played the role of a mediator between the Hungarian government and Slovak People's Party (HSĽS).
 Before the elections of 1935, he tried to form an autonomist block with HSĽS.
-The Hungarian government intended to provide him 100,000 crowns for this purpose, but in the event failed so to do at last moment.
-Later, as an executive chairman of United Hungarian Party he asked for financial support to offer financial inducements to leading politicians of HSĽS.
-After negotiations with HSĽS in spring 1938 he described his goals, in a report to the Hungarian government, as an "overriding obligation of Hungarians to break (the) republic with the help of others".
+The Hungarian government intended to provide him 100,000 crowns for this purpose, but failed to do so at the last moment.
+Later, as an executive chairman of United Hungarian Party he asked for financial support to offer inducements to leading politicians of HSĽS.
+After negotiations with HSĽS in the spring of 1938 he described his goals, in a report to the Hungarian government, as an "overriding obligation of Hungarians to break (the) republic with the help of others."

 In 1935, the Hungarian MPs supported the successful bid of Edvard Beneš for the office of President of the Czechoslovak Republic.
 Edvard Beneš promised concessions to the Hungarian minority.
-He accepted funding from the Office of President to support Hungarian students and "against Hungarian irredentism".
-The office of President Beneš paid this in four instalments; the total amount 144,000 crowns.
-This was a part to his attempt to gain the favour of a younger generation within OKszP.
-In 1936, Beneš proposed to Esterházy political cooperation with government and offered him a position as a government Minister-without-Portfolio, but Esterházy did not accept.
+He accepted funding from the Office of the President to support Hungarian students and "against Hungarian irredentism."
+The office of President Beneš paid this in four instalments; the total amount was 144,000 crowns.
+This was an attempt to gain the favour of a younger generation within OKszP.
+In 1936, Beneš proposed political governmental cooperation to Esterházy and offered him a position as a government Minister-without-Portfolio, but Esterházy did not accept the offer.